A Practical Approach to Interval Refinement for math.h/cmath Functions

 A possible compromise between domain and interval consistency is the use of multi-intervals.
-It consists in splitting domains in multiple intervals, thus allowing further granularity.
-It is not difficult to extend the predicates given above to ``multi-interval consistency.''
+It achieves further granularity by splitting domains into multiple intervals.
+The predicates given above can be easily extended to ``multi-interval consistency.''

-Unfortunately, the functions we are concerned with are neither isotonic nor antitonic because of the presence of glitches.
-Yet, we devised algorithms that, given the implementation of a quasi-monotonic library function $\fund{f}{\Fset}{\Fset}$, an interval $[x_l, x_u]$ for $\var{x}$ and an interval $[y_l, y_u]$ for $\var{y}$, can compute refined bounds for both intervals, satisfying the correctness predicates defined above and, in particular cases, even the optimality predicates.
-These algorithms, that will be presented in the following sections, exploit some simple data describing the glitches of a specific function in order to overcome the issues generated by its quasi-monotonicity.
+Unfortunately, the functions we are concerned with are neither isotonic nor antitonic, because of glitches.
+Yet, we devised algorithms that, given the implementation of a quasi-monotonic library function $\fund{f}{\Fset}{\Fset}$, an interval $[x_l, x_u]$ for $\var{x}$ and an interval $[y_l, y_u]$ for $\var{y}$, compute refined bounds for both intervals, satisfying the correctness predicates defined above and, in some cases, even optimality predicates.
+These algorithms exploit simple data describing the glitches of a specific function to overcome the issues generated by its quasi-monotonicity.
 Such data consist in safe approximations $n_\mathrm{g}$, $d_\mathrm{M}$ and $w_\mathrm{M}$ of, respectively, the total number of glitches $n^f_\mathrm{g}$, their maximal depth $d^f_\mathrm{M}$ and width $w^f_\mathrm{M}$.
 Moreover, a safe approximation $\alpha$ of where the first glitch starts, $\alpha^f$, and a safe approximation $\omega$ of where the last glitch ends inside the function's domain, $\omega^f$, are needed.

+If the values of such data are conservative, then the refined intervals computed by our algorithms contain all solutions to the constraint $\var{y} = f(\var{x})$.
+We call this property \emph{correctness}.
+If all projections involved in constraint solving are also correct, then no solution is mistakenly eliminated, and the process yields no false negatives.